 Accelerate Mechanism with Multiple Queues

 As the above outline illustrated, to accelerate the process, multiple queues must be created and rapidly replenished.
-As soon as a queue finishes, handle it promptly and resubmit, ensuring there is always a pending queue at the Promira platform.
+As soon as a queue finishes, resubmit promptly, ensuring there is always a pending queue at the Promira platform.
 Due to the significant latency between the computer and the Promira platform, a set of number of outstanding queues can be maintained.
 These will be maintained autonomously, helping to compensate for the latency.

 We have a functional script that you can refer to and use: spi_nogap2.txt.
 This script can stream at 20 MHz without gaps.
 The error checking is not ideal in this script – this is an example that you can modify to fit your system requirements.
 To execute the code: